Today we’d like to introduce you to Anshil Popli, The Bay Area’s Finest Photographer.

 Any second you’re spent feeling uninspired by your surroundings is a second you’re spending making excuses to not shoot.
 It’s taken me a long time to realize that but now I’m a firm believer that the best photography location is the one you’re at.

 In a more traditional sense, I find myself inspired by music which is probably 90% of my clients.
 Much of my work is portraits of other artists.
 It’s just so personal.
 These people you’ve hardly even met are essentially giving you a tour of their lives and personalities.

 Getting that type of work is intriguing to me.
 You find out a lot about someone just by shooting them.
 I’m naturally curious and I have a high degree of respect for talented musicians.
-Getting to satisfy my curiosity and learn more about musicians that I’m a fan of is pleasing.
-Creating images on top of that is just a cherry on top.
+Getting to satisfy my curiosity and learning more about musicians that I’m a fan of is pleasing.
+Creating images on top of that is just the cherry on top.

 How do you market yourself?